qial/vjspout/README.md

 # Development info

-- vjspout.pde - Main sketch file, loads effects and handles keyboard input.
+- *vjspout.pde* - Main sketch file, loads effects and handles keyboard input.
-- effects.pde - Effect interface and helper classes along with specific effect code.
+- *effect.pde* - Effect interface and utility classes
+- *effects.pde* - Individual effect implementations
-- sequencer.pde - Sequencer handles the math to make sine-like movement easier for effects to use.
+- *sequencer.pde* - Sequencer handles the math to make sine-like movement easier for effects to use.
-- shapes.pde - Helper method for drawing shapes used in effects.
+- *shapes.pde* - Helper methods for drawing shapes used in effects.

-spout.pde, JSpout.java, and files in the code32 and code64 folders are from the Spout2 installation.
+spout.pde, JSpout.java, and files in the code32 and code64 folders are copied from the Spout2 installation.

 ### Development goals: